 “I don’t know what’s better: beating them four times in a row or knowing there are seniors on the Griz that have never beat us,” Marks said.
 “That’s a great feeling.
 We are winners.
 We are state champions.
 Four years in a row.”

 The narrative surrounding the game entering the latest rendition of the rivalry centered upon Montana’s improvements, particularly on the offensive and defensive fronts.
 In Choate’s first season at the helm at Montana State, the Bobcats shocked the state by rushing for 368 yards in a 24-17 win in Missoula.
 The following season, Montana State smashed Montana to the tune of 322 rushing yards on the way to a 31-23 victory in Bozeman, MSU’s first at home over the Griz since 2005.
 And last season, Montana State punched out the ball on the goal line with eight seconds left to cap an epic rally from a 22-0 deficit to post a 29-25 win.

-Montana’s fronts have objectively improved.
-But Montana State’s defensive line added to a deserved reputation as among the nation’s best.
+Montana’s offensive and defensive lines have objectively improved.
+But Montana State’s defensive front added to a deserved reputation as among the nation’s best on Saturday.
 An offensive line unit that features Brott, an All-American candidate who started for the 47th straight time, along with All-Big Sky candidate guards Taylor Tuiasosopo and Lewis Kidd pulverized Montana’s previously swarming front for 60 straight minutes.